 PAPNM is a 501(c)6 nonprofit corporation.

 New Mexico, the "Land of Enchantment," offers stunning painting opportunities throughout the state - endless skies, majestic mountains, mesas, buttes, arroyos, adobe houses and walls nestled in groves of aspen, cottonwood, juniper, and piñon.
-Active PAPNM members may use the Members Only page of the PAPNM website for information about discounts and to see the Newsletters.
-They may see the Paintout Schedule on the Paintouts’ page and access registration on other Event pages for various members-only activities.
+Active PAPNM members may use the Members Only page of the PAPNM website for information about discounts and announcements for members They may see the Paintout Schedule on the Paintouts’ page and access registration on other Event pages for various members-only activities.
 Members can create personalized profiles, which include contact information, website linkage, and images of their artwork!
 The PAPNM website privacy feature creates separate public and “Members Only” views.
 Anyone visiting the PAPNM website can view a member’s name, membership level, website link, artwork images, and personal photo as well as send a secure message to the artist.
 Only active PAPNM members can view detailed contact information about other members after securely logging onto the site.

 Not a member?
 Visit the Join Us page so you can be eligible for all of PAPNM’s member benefits.